Halfbeak: Evolution

 The halfbeaks' fossil record extends into the Lower Tertiary.
-The earliest known halfbeak is Brachyrhamphus bolcensis from the Eocene at Monte Bolca, Italy.
+The earliest known halfbeak is "Hemiramphus" edwardsi from the Eocene at Monte Bolca, Italy, although its attribution to the extant Hemiramphus is doubtful.
 Apart from differences in the length of the upper and lower jaws, recent and fossil halfbeaks are distinguished by the fusion of the third pair of upper pharyngeal bones into a plate.

 Phylogeny

 The phylogeny of the halfbeaks is in a state of flux.

 On the one hand, there is little question that they are most closely related to three other families of streamlined, surface water fishes: the flyingfishes, needlefishes, and sauries.
-Traditionally, these four families have been taken to together comprise the order Beloniformes.
+Traditionally, these four families have been taken to comprise the order Beloniformes.
 The halfbeaks and flyingfishes are considered to form one group, the superfamily Exocoetoidea, and the needlefishes and sauries another, the superfamily Scomberesocoidea.

 On the other hand, recent studies have demonstrated that rather than forming a single monophyletic group (a clade), the halfbeak family actually includes a number of lineages ancestral to the flyingfishes and the needlefishes.
 In other words, as traditionally defined, the halfbeak family is paraphyletic.

 Within the subfamily Hemiramphinae, the "flying halfbeak" genus Oxyporhamphus has proved to be particularly problematic; while morphologically closer to the flyingfishes, molecular evidence places it with Hemiramphus and Euleptorhamphus.
 Together, these three genera form the sister group to the flyingfish family.
 The other two hemiramphine genera Hyporhamphus and Arrhamphus form another clade of less clear placement.

 Rather than being closely related to the flyingfishes, the subfamily Zenarchopterinae appears to be the sister group of the needlefishes and sauries.
 This is based on the pharyngeal jaw apparatus, sperm ultrastructure, and molecular evidence.
 However, this hypothesis has awkward implications for how the morphological evolution of the group is understood, because the fused pharyngeal plate has been considered reliably diagnostic of the halfbeak family.
 Furthermore, the existing theory that because juvenile needlefish pass through a developmental stage where the lower jaw is longer than the upper jaw (the so-called "halfbeak stage") the theory that halfbeaks are paedomorphic needlefish is untenable.
 In fact the unequal lengths of the upper and lower jaws of halfbeaks appears to be the basal condition, with needlefish being relatively derived in comparison.